 Gone are the days of video games merely being an idle pastime for the average couch potato, when all that mattered was pushing buttons for the right moves and getting to the next level.
 With their ability to embed in the brains of longtime gamers and change human behavior, video games have evolved to uses taking them far beyond the sofa.
 Today, it seems something of a misnomer to even refer to them as “video games,” as their applications have practical use in everything from art, education, and skills training, to neuroscience and banking.
 They even play a role in developing modern prosthetics.
 Things that took human intelligence to develop are now just as reliant on artificial intelligence.

-“The brain evolves to see the world in a way that is useful to it,” says Beau Lotto, the neurobiologist and artist whose TED talk has been seen by 3.4 million people.
+“The brain evolved to see the world the way it was useful to see in the past,” says neurobiologist and artist Beau Lotto in his TED Talk.
 The brain is also easily duped as propagandists, advertisers, and video game developers know.
 Now an unlikely amalgam of neuroscientists, computer geeks, video gamers, and engineers is stretching the limits of our imagination.
 Music can be made from color.
 You can teach your ears to “see.”
 Prosthetic limbs can feel real.
 When we play first person video games it becomes easy to take on the identity of the avatar, our game character.

 It is this brain trickery that will soon allow us to use video to project ourselves as an avatar to meet in a faraway place.
 “In gaming you project yourself into the character.
 First person perspective creates games where your brain believes it is in the game,” says Olaf Blanke, assistant professor of cognitive neuroscience at the Brain-Mind Institute of Lausanne, Switzerland.
 “The brain puts itself into the avatar’s body.
 The right temporoparietal part of your brain controls.
 You don’t know where the subject is localized.
 And so the brain can deceive itself, it can feel or experience that which isn’t real, essential for video gaming and neuroprosthetics.”
 It is a small step from there to immerse yourself into the world of the game entirely, a world where the game codes for the world around you.